tensorleap/tensorleap/examples/cifar10_resnet/README.md

 The following plot illustrates a population exploration map, depicting the similarity among samples based on the latent space of a trained model.
 This map is constructed using the extracted features of the model.

-The visualization show the all the data points, revealing two distinct clusters.
+The visualization shows all the data points, revealing two distinct clusters.
 These clusters represent images labeled as animals or vehicles according to their ground truth labels.
 The noticeable separation between the clusters indicates a significant difference between these two categories.